darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/parametric.md

 Modules acting in _display-referred RGB_ color space have data channels for g (gray), R, G, B, H (hue of HSL), S (saturation of HSL), and L (lightness of HSL).

 Modules acting in _scene-referred RGB_ color space have data channels for g (gray), R, G, B, Jz (luminance component of JzCzhz), Cz (chroma, or saturation, of JzCzhz), and hz (hue of JzCzhz).
-The JzCzhz color space is a polar representation of the Jzazbz color space, in the same way that LCh is a polar represrntation of the Lab space.
+The JzCzhz color space is a polar representation of the Jzazbz color space, in the same way that LCh is a polar representation of the Lab space.
 However, Jzazbz is much better for high dynamic range images and is less susceptible to hue shifts than Lab space.

 _See [Wikipedia](https://en.wikipedia.org/wiki/Color_space) for more details about these color spaces._